e-hamilton/envelopes-api/README.md

 For example, suppose that each week you make an envelope for “Gas”, “Groceries”, and “Entertainment” and place some money in each.
 Then, for that week, you may only spend the money in that envelope on related expenses.
 Now suppose you place $30 in your Entertainment envelope.
 You spend $20 on movie tickets for you and your partner and an additional $10 on a digital music subscription.
 Your envelope is exhausted, so you’ll need to find free entertainment for the rest of the week!

 This API works according to similar rules but is intended more for planning than for real-time cash withdrawal.
-Hence, this API breaks one of the traditional Envelope Budgeting rules—you can add more expenses to an envelope than it has funds.
+Hence, this API breaks one of the traditional Envelope Budgeting rules— you can add more expenses to an envelope than it has funds.
 The intent behind bending the rules here is to allow the user to choose which expenses to remove from the envelope after pushing it over its limit.
 A user can see if the envelope has a negative amount left and then decide which expenses to remove to balance the budget.

 ### Status